Daisy Morales

-Daisy Morales (born December 10, 1960) is an American politician who served as a Democratic member of the Florida House of Representatives of district 48, serving Orange County from 2016-2022.
-She has previously served on the Orange County board as a supervisor of the Soil and Water Conservation.
+Daisy Morales (born December 10, 1960) is an American politician who served as a Democratic member of the Florida House of Representatives of district 48, serving Orange County from 2020-2022.
+In 2022, Democratic voters replaced Daisy Morales after Democratic leaders and organizations coalesced behind her challenger, raising concerns about Morales' record on reproductive freedom, gun safety, environmental protections, COVID public health measures, and her support for legislation that became known as the "Stop WOKE Act".

+She has previously served on the Orange County board as a supervisor of the Soil and Water Conservation, where she missed nearly a year of meetings, contributing to the board's inability to conduct business.